Diseases

 • Mechanism of pathogenicity

-SVD virus has tropism for epithelial tissue (skin and mucosa of digestive tract).
+SVD virus has a tropism for epithelial tissue (skin and mucosa of the digestive tract).
 Vesicle formation is the only known lesion directly attributable to the infection.

 • Zoonotic potential